 …

-j) For the use of the assigned frequencies 4 177.5 kHz, 6 268 kHz, 8 376.5 kHz, 12 520 kHz and 16 695 kHz in these sub-bands by ship and coast stations for distress and safety purposes, by NBDP telegraphy, see Article 31.
+j) For the use of the assigned frequencies 4 177.5 kHz, 6 268 kHz, 8 376.5 kHz, 12 520 kHz and 16 695 kHz in these sub-bands by ship and coast stations for the automatic connection system (ACS) . (wrc-23)

 Reasons: NBDP has been deleted from the GMDSS, with the exception of MSI on certain frequencies which are contained in RR Appendix 15 and new ACS system will utilized the frequencies previously used by the NBDP for distress and safety communications.